shanusushmita/FairSearch/README.md

 ---

 © 2026 Shanu Sushmita.
-All rights reserved.
+This repository is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.